A vertical Liouville subfoliation on the cotangent bundle of a Cartan space and some related structures: A vertical Liouville distribution on

-\end{proof} Now, in similar manner with \cite{B-F1}, we obtain: \begin{theorem} Let $(M,K)$ be an $n$-dimensional Cartan space and $F_V$, $F_{C^*}$ and $\gamma$ be a leaf of $\mathcal{F}_V$, a leaf of $\mathcal{F}_{C^*}$ that lies in $F_V$, and an integral curve of $\frac{1}{K}C^*$, respectively.
-Then we have the following assertions: \begin{enumerate} \item[i)] $\gamma$ is a geodesic of $F_V$ with respect to $\nabla$. \item[ii)] $F_{C^*}$ is totally umbilical immersed in $F_V$. \item[iii)] $F_{C^*}$ lies in the indicatrix $I_a(M,K)=\{p\in T_a^*M_0\,:\,K(a,p)=1\}$ of $(M,K)$ and has constant mean curvature equal to $-1$. \end{enumerate} \end{theorem} \begin{theorem} Let $(M,K)$ be an $n$-dimensional Cartan space and $F_V$ be a leaf of the vertical foliation $\mathcal{F}_V$.
-Then the sectional curvature of any nondegenerate plane section on $F_V$ containing the vertical Liouville-Hamilton vector field is equal to zero. \end{theorem} \begin{corollary} Let $(M,K)$ be an $n$-dimensional Cartan space.
+for any $X,Y\in\Gamma\left(TF_V\right)$. \end{lemma} Now, the following results can be easy obtained in a similar manner with the case of Finsler geometry, see \cite{B-F1}: \begin{theorem} Let $(M,K)$ be an $n$--dimensional Cartan space and $F_V$, $F_{V_{C^*}}$ and $\gamma$ be a leaf of $\mathcal{F}_V$, a leaf of $\mathcal{F}_{V_{C^*}}$ that lies in $F_V$, and an integral curve of $\frac{1}{K}C^*$, respectively.
+Then we have the following assertions: \begin{enumerate} \item[i)] $\gamma$ is a geodesic of $F_V$ with respect to $\nabla$. \item[ii)] $F_{V_{C^*}}$ is totally umbilical immersed in $F_V$. \item[iii)] $F_{V_{C^*}}$ lies in the indicatrix $I_a(M,K)=\{p\in T_a^*M_0\,:\,K(a,p)=1\}$ of $(M,K)$ and has constant mean curvature equal to $-1$. \end{enumerate} \end{theorem} \begin{theorem} Let $(M,K)$ be an $n$--dimensional Cartan space and $F_V$ be a leaf of the vertical foliation $\mathcal{F}_V$.
+Then the sectional curvature of any nondegenerate plane section on $F_V$ containing the vertical Liouville-Hamilton vector field is equal to zero. \end{theorem} \begin{corollary} Let $(M,K)$ be an $n$--dimensional Cartan space.
 Then there exist no leaves of $\mathcal{F}_V$ which are positively or negatively curved. \end{corollary}